gergelykisshun/package-machine/README.md

 Create route can create new couriers or machines.
 Could create an admin app for this but now used Postman to send requests, for simplicity.

 ## ENV ON FRONTEND
-machine ID is stored on the frontend in an ENV variable, it can be different in each setup
+machine ID is stored on the frontend in an ENV variable, needs to be set when installing

 ## PACKAGE DROP-OFF
 courier login with Passport.js - local strategy using name and password for authentication